Hip Pain: symptoms, causes and treatments

 Which Populations Are Most at Risk of Hip Pain?

-Hip pain can affect anyone but is more common in the elderly, pregnant women, athletes, obese individuals, or those with trauma history.
-Genetic predispositions like arthritis or hip dysplasia in families may increase risk.
+Hip pain affects all ages and activity levels but is more frequent among the elderly, pregnant women, athletes, obese individuals, and those with prior hip trauma or genetic predispositions such as arthritis or hip dysplasia.

 Possible Causes of Hip Pain